izzortsi/2d-cmls/README.md

 # 2d-dynamics
-repository for archiving experiments with various of families of "spatially" two-dimensional dynamical systems.
+repository for archiving experiments with various families of "spatially" two-dimensional dynamical systems.

 ##### A Julia implementation of [Lenia](https://github.com/Chakazul/Lenia):